 Sunday 7 October – Abbottabad, Besham/Chillas

-• Up nice and early to start drive along the Karakoram Highway
+• Up nice and early to start the drive along the Karakoram Highway

 • Got your Navy Seal T-shirt?
-Well it’s time to put on a jumper, we’ll be having a tea break in Abbottabad, the city were Osama Bin Laden was killed.
+Well, it’s time to put on a jumper, we’ll be having a tea break in Abbottabad, the city where Osama Bin Laden was killed.

 • Sit back and enjoy the road trip, we will have plenty of stops for photos and rest breaks

 • Overnight in Besham or Chillas depending on how far we manage to drive!

 Monday 8 October – Besham/Chillas, Nango Parbat, Hunza